All-About-Berlin/ursus/README.md

         └── images/
             └── example.png
     ```
 2. Create a config file for your website.
-See `config.py` for an example.
+Copy `config.py` for an example.
+3. Call `ursus`.

+### Command line arguments

+Ursus has a few command line arguments:

-3. Call `ursus` with your config file.
-Use `-w` or `--watch` to reload the website on Content or Template changes.
+* `-w` or `--watch`: Reload the website when Content or Template files change.
+* `-c` or `--config`: Run with the supplied configuration file.
+It expets a Python import path.
+For example, if your config is called `./ursus_config.py`, run `ursus -c ursus_config`.